IFSCA Global In-House Centres (GIC) Regulations, 2025 A Comprehensive Guide for Financial Institutions

 Registration Process

 The registration process for setting up a GIC is structured, transparent, and time-bound.
-Applications must be submitted through the Single Window IT System (SWIT) along with prescribed documentation and fees.
+Applications must be submitted through the Single Window IT System (SWIT) along with prescribed documentation and fees, forming the core of the GIC registration process in GIFT IFSC.

 Upon review, the Authority may grant an in-principle approval, subject to specific conditions.
 The applicant is required to comply with these conditions within 180 days, unless an extension is granted.